akka/akka-projection/docs/src/main/paradox/error.md

   invoking the handler with the same envelope a number of `retries` with the `delay` between each attempt.
   It will give up, discard the element and continue with next if all attempts fail.

+The following example is using the `CassandraProjection` but the same can be used with `JdbcProjection` or `SlickProjection`.

 The `HandlerRecoveryStrategy` can be defined `withRecoveryStrategy`:

 Scala